Kamil-IT/do-everyday/README.md

 ## Budget manager

-Budget manager keep all your transfers in one place and can generate PDF documentation with sumary spend money which dependence from currency
+Budget manager keep all your transfers in one place and can generate PDF documentation with summary spend money which dependence from currency

 ## Spotify searcher